codership/documentation/galeracluster/source/installmariadb.rst

    gpgkey = https://yum.mariadb.org/RPM-GPG-KEY-MariaDB
    gpgcheck = 1

-In the ``baseurl`` field, make the following changes to web address:
+For the value of ``baseurl``, you'll have to adjust the web address:

-- ``version`` Indicates the version of MariaDB you want to use.
-For example, ``5.6``.
+- ``version`` should be changed to the version of MariaDB you want to use (e.g., ``5.6``).

-- ``package`` indicates the package name for your distribution, release and architecture.
+- ``package`` will have to be changed to the package name for your operating system distribution, release and architecture.
 For example, ``rhel6-amd64`` would reference packages for a Red Hat Enterprise Linux 6 server running on 64-bit hardware.

 For more information on the repository, package names or available mirrors, see the `MariaDB Repository Generator <https://downloads.mariadb.org/mariadb/repositories/>`_.
+It will generate the actual text you will need to put in your repository configuration file.
+In fact, by clicking through the choices presented, you can just copy the results and paste them into your configuration file without any modification.

 ---------------------------------
 Installing MariaDB Galera Cluster
 ---------------------------------
 .. _`mariadb-install`:

-There are three packages involved in the installation of MariaDB Galera Cluster: the MariaDB database client, a command line tool for accessing the database; the MariaDB database server, built to include the :term:`wsrep API` patch; and the :term:`Galera Replication Plugin`.
+There are three packages involved in the installation of MariaDB Galera Cluster: the MariaDB database client, a command-line tool for accessing the database; the MariaDB database server, built to include the :term:`wsrep API` patch; and the :term:`Galera Replication Plugin`.

-For Debian-based distributions, in the terminal run the following command:
+For Debian-based distributions, from the command-line run the following command:

 .. code-block:: console